swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 ClojureScript are largely uninteresting.
 So much so that with the help of
 [reader conditionals](http://blog.cognitect.com/blog/2015/6/30/clojure-17)
-and some dedicated collaborative effort, ClojureScript can now compile itself.
+and some dedicated collaborative effort, self compilation came rather quickly.

 Enough ado, let's get to it.